MSedra/Pathfinding-Algorithms-Visualizer/README.md

   ![Desktop-20201014-17054416](https://user-images.githubusercontent.com/62825437/96009572-18670580-0e41-11eb-8485-cd166b8a6cc9.gif)

-* NOTE: Algorithms are visualized in the above order
+* NOTE : Algorithms are visualized in the above order